-Construction and industrial sites are expected to create SWPPs which summarize how stormwater pollutant discharges will be minimized from construction and industrial sites.
+The NPDES program requires construction and industrial sites to create SWPPs which summarize how stormwater pollutant discharges will be minimized from construction and industrial sites.
 Under the MPCA's Stormwater General Permit (MNR100001) and applicable local construction stormwater ordinances, managers of sites under construction or industrial stormwater permits must review the adequacy of local SWPPs to ensure that each plan complies with the applicable requirements in the State permits and local ordinances.
-As noted above, MPCA has explained that meeting the terms of the applicable permits will be consistent with the WLAs set in the TSS TMDL for LQPRW.
-In the event that the SWPPP does not meet the WLA, the SWPPP will need to be modified within 18-months of the approval of the TMDL by the.
-EPA.
+As noted above, MPCA has explained that meeting the terms of the applicable permits will be consistent with the WLAs set in the Blackduck River sediment TMDL.
+In the event that the SWPPP does not meet the WLA, the SWPPP will need to be modified within 18-months of the approval of the TMDL by the EPA.
 This applies to sites under permits for MNR100001, MNR050000 and MNG490000.

-EPA finds the MPCA's approach for calculating the WLA for the LQPRW sediment (TSS) TMDLs to be reasonable and consistent with EPA guidance.
+EPA finds the MPCA's approach for calculating the WLAs assigned to construction and industrial stormwater in the Blackduck River (09030001-820) segment to be reasonable and consistent with EPA guidance.